Wamuza1/kickstarter-Excel/README.md

 From ranges $35,000 to $39,000 and from $40,000 to $44,999 the successful rate is better than other ranges excluded less than $1,000 range and $1,000 to $4,999.

 - What are some limitations of this dataset?
-The city names should also be included in dataset that in which city the "Play" campaign successful rate was high.
+The cities names should also be included in dataset.

 - What are some other possible tables and/or graphs that we could create?
-We can perform statistical analysis based on the outcomes of Goal and Pledge columns, successful VS failed.
+We can perform statistical analysis based on the outcomes of Goal and Pledge columns, successful VS failed.Also, we can also uncover the campaign length.